Coding clicks when building bricks

-With 54 per cent of teachers in the UK believing their students know more about ICT and computing than they do, it’s almost inevitable for teachers to feel anxious about teaching a subject like computing; after all, it’s reasonably new for them too, plus it’s a topic that can’t be taught solely with a textbook.
+With 54 per cent of teachers in the UK believing their students know more about ICT and computing than they do, it’s almost inevitable for teachers to feel anxious about teaching a subject like computing.
+After all, it’s reasonably new for them too, plus it’s a topic that can’t be taught solely with a textbook.

 Don’t focus on ticking boxes

 In all schools, there is of course a demand for successful outcomes, but this often translates into the need for excellent exam results.
-Yet there is an inherent danger in focusing purely on academic achievements, as it reduces the concept of learning to a tick box exercise and places teachers under pressure to fill children with the facts needed to “pass” exams.
+Yet there is an inherent danger in focusing purely on academic achievements, as it reduces the concept of learning to a tick box exercise and places teachers under pressure to fill children with the facts needed to pass exams.

-This is where active enquiry comes in, as it gives pupils the opportunity to explore a subject and find answers or solutions independently, in turn strengthening their understanding.
-For example, you could challenge pupils to create a simple robotic device that moves forwards, stops at an obstacle, and then reverses.
+This is where active enquiry comes in, as it gives students the opportunity to explore a subject and find answers or solutions independently, in turn strengthening their understanding.
+For example, you could challenge students to create a simple robotic device that moves forwards, stops at an obstacle, and then reverses.
 Or have them think about the algorithms that enable tablet devices to process information and instructions.
 By placing the learning in their own hands, they will develop a deeper understanding of concepts than if they were to solely read about them in a textbook.

 Make it creative